BillChan226/POAR-SRL-4-Robot/README.md

 This repository is based on a fork from [S-RL Repo](https://github.com/araffin/robotics-rl-srl) [<sup>2</sup>](#refer-anchor).
 In our implementation, we further integrate the SRL model with RL throughout the course of training, where both models are trained simultaneously to overcome previous obstacles in decoupling methods [<sup>1</sup>](#refer-anchor) such as over-fitting and incomplete learned states.
-This repository provides the implementation of algorithm and environment simulator that we propose in the paper "[Efficient State Representation Learning for Dynamic Robotic Scenarios
-](https://arxiv.org/abs/2109.08642)" which we submit for review in ICRA 2022.
+This is the accompanying repository that provides the implementation of algorithm and environment simulator that we propose in the paper POAR: Efficient Policy Optimization via Online Abstract State Representation Learning which we submit to Journal of Intelligent & Robotic Systems for review.

 With this repository, we can both evaluate the prevailing decoupling State Representation Learning methods and the coupling model **POAR** (Policy Optimization via Abstract Representation), together with reinforcement learning.
 The previous [S-RL Repo](https://github.com/araffin/robotics-rl-srl) integrates (automatic logging, plotting, saving, loading of trained agent) various RL algorithms (PPO, A2C, ARS, ACKTR, DDPG, DQN, ACER, CMA-ES, SAC, TRPO) from [Stable Baselines](https://github.com/araffin/rl-baselines-zoo) along with various decoupling SRL priors (see [SRL Repo](https://github.com/araffin/srl-zoo)) in an efficient way (1 Million steps in 1 Hour with 8-core cpu and 1 Titan X GPU).